InfoSec812/sonarqube-docker/README.md

 ## Configuration Evnironment Variables

+None of the options below are 'required', but without some of them, the data stored will be lost every time the container is restarted.
+All default values are listed in parenthesis.

 * __SONAR_CONTEXT (/)__
   * The context path for the web application (Defaults to '/')
 * __SONAR_WEB_JAVA_OPTS (-Xmx768m -XX:MaxPermSize=160m -XX:+HeapDumpOnOutOfMemoryError)__